Erin Becker

 Texas A&M University, Corpus Christi

-Ian MacDonald will be part of the benthos team during the cruise.
-He received a PhD in biological oceanography from Texas A&M University in 1990.
-His expertise is in deep-sea ecology, submarine gas hydrates, image processing, remote sensing and GIS techniques with ongoing work on natural gas and oil seeps and deep-sea ecology in the Gulf of Mexico.
-He has recently published in 'Science' on 'Asphalt volcanism and chemosynthetic life in the Gulf of Mexico'.
+Ian MacDonald received a PhD in biological oceanography from Texas A&M University in 1990.
+His expertise is in deep-sea ecology, submarine gas hydrates, image processing, remote sensing and GIS techniques, with ongoing work on natural gas and oil seeps and deep-sea ecology in the Gulf of Mexico.
+His article entitled "Asphalt volcanism and chemosynthetic life in the Gulf of Mexico" was recently published in Science.
+MacDonald will be part of the benthos team during the cruise.

 Biologist